evoxa-ai/evoxa-docs/books/blueprint/volume-03-ai/chapters/07-web-platform/chapters/05-nutritionist-portal/chapters/05-user-journeys.md

 This chapter is complete when:

-- Primary user journeys are documented.
+- All core nutritional workflows are documented.
-- Journey objectives are defined.
+- AI interaction points are defined.
-- AI participation is specified.
+- Human Digital Twin updates are identified.
-- Success criteria are identified.
+- Collaboration journeys are specified.
-- Journey metrics are established.
+- Business events are mapped.
-- Cross-journey capabilities are documented.
+- Success metrics are established.
 - Visual artifacts are available.
 - Traceability is complete.